guardsight/gsvsoc_cybersecurity-incident-response-plan/README.md

 ##### Incident #####
 The word incident and the term event of critical interest are synonymous and used interchangeably herein.

-An incident is an event or alert that signifies a security control failure, or a violation, or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices that require critical triage and a more in-depth investigation known as ***incident response***.
+An incident is an event or alert that signifies a security control failure, or a violation, or imminent threat of violation of computer security policies, acceptable use policies, or standard security practices that require critical triage and a more in-depth investigation known as **incident response**.

 During disciplined cybersecurity operations, including investigating and analyzing alerts, it is common for information security professionals to label the resulting analysis in terms of risk of compromise.
-An incident, or event of critical interest, is an analysis that results in a declaration of ***real or imminent danger and significant risk of asset compromise*** or confirmation thereof.
+An incident, or event of critical interest, is an analysis that results in a declaration of **real or imminent danger and significant risk of asset compromise** or confirmation thereof.

-As an example, take two classes of typical cybersecurity events: '**potentially unwanted program**' and '**ransomware**' The latter, ransomware, represents an event of critical interest because its progression through the environment represents real and imminent danger and could result in a significant risk of compromise to critical assets.
+As an example, take two classes of typical cybersecurity events: *potentially unwanted program* and *ransomware* The latter, ransomware, represents an event of critical interest because its progression through the environment represents real and imminent danger and could result in a significant risk of compromise to critical assets.

-Another example may be an individual receiving a '**phishing email**' and realizing that it has attached malware, is in of itself NOT an incident (detective controls worked).
-However, an individual downloading that attached malware IS possibly an incident (preventative or corrective controls did not work) dependent on subsequent control failures (defense-in-depth failures) or ***real or imminent danger and significant risk of asset compromise*** or confirmation thereof.
+Another example may be an individual receiving a *phishing email* and realizing that it has attached malware, is in of itself NOT an incident (detective controls worked).
+However, an individual downloading that attached malware IS possibly an incident (preventative or corrective controls did not work) dependent on subsequent control failures (defense-in-depth failures) or **real or imminent danger and significant risk of asset compromise** or confirmation thereof.

-An analogy in the natural world might be the comparison of a misdemeanor '**vehicular moving violation**' to a felony '**armed robbery**'.
+An analogy in the natural world might be the comparison of a misdemeanor *vehicular moving violation* to a felony *armed robbery*.
 The latter, armed robbery, would be considered an incident.

 ----